bebuch-docker/gcc-pcl-deploy/README.md

-# pcl-deploy
+# gcc-pcl-deploy

- Contains current version of GCC, GoogleTest, Boost, Qt, FLANN, VTK, Eigen and PCL + AppImage and SMB client
+Contains current version of GCC, GoogleTest, Boost, Qt, FLANN, VTK, Eigen and PCL.

+Additionally it containes a tool to build AppImages and the smbclient to upload the result to a Samba server.